bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/StorageCapacity_1$iZi7fOT5d8x0ECyuS0B0/Documentation.md

-Indicates the store capacity defined by bytes that can be handled by the appliance.
+Indicates the storage capacity defined by bytes that can be handled by the appliance.